tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 So far we have been learning how to crunch data.
 Now we will look into visualising data.

-There are many different ways of visualising data and generating figures.
-A broad distinction can be made between *ad-hoc* methods, usually using graphical user interfaces and button clicking, and methods that can be automated, i.e. methods that can reproduce the figure without human intervention.

-The take home message from this chapter is that you should automate the generation of your figures.
-This will save you time when you realize that you need to alter the style of all the figures when submitting a manuscript for publication.
-It also will make your research more reproducible.

-There are several tools available for automating the generation of your figures.
-In Python there is the `matplotlib <http://matplotlib.org/>`_ package, which is very powerful and it is a great tool for plotting data generated from Python scripts.  `Gnuplot <http://www.gnuplot.info/>`_ is a scripting language designed to plot data and mathematical functions, it is particularly good at depicting three-dimensional data.  `R
-<https://www.r-project.org/>`_ is a statistical scripting language, with
-built-in support for data visualisation.
-Plotting in R is further enhanced by the `ggplot2 <http://ggplot2.org/>`_ package which makes it easy to produce visually pleasing figures.
-A particularly exiting feature of ggplot2 is that it simplifies the process visualising data using different types of plots.
+There are two main purposes of representing data visually:

+1. To explore the data
+2. To convey a message to an audience

-In this chapter we will be using R and ggplot2 to visualise and understand Anderson's
+In this chapter we will look at how both of these can be accomplished using `R
+<https://www.r-project.org/>`_ and its associated `ggplot2 <http://ggplot2.org/>`_
+package.

-`Iris flower data set <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_.
+We will start off by exploring Anderson's `Iris flower data set
+<https://en.wikipedia.org/wiki/Iris_flower_data_set>`_.
+This will be an
+exercise in data exploration.

-Finally, we will use R and ggplot2 to create a sliding window plot of the GC content data from the :doc:`data-analysis` chapter.
+Finally, we will use R and ggplot2 to build up a sliding window plot of the GC content data from the :doc:`data-analysis` chapter.
+This will serve to illustrate some points to consider when trying to convey a message to an audience.

 Starting R and loading the Iris flower data set